 You don’t need any specific skills, just a willingness to work as part of a team, and a commitment to attend at least 50% of the meetings.

 For more information please contact us.

-The Friends of Samphire Cove meet on the last Sunday morning of each month at 9.00am to take care of the nature reserve in Egret Point (down Leisure Way).
+The Friends of Samphire Cove meet on the last Sunday morning of each month at 9.00am to take care of this A class nature reserve in Wedgetail Retreat (down Leisure Way).

 Sutton Farm is a heritage-listed place dating from the 1860s comprising a homestead building, single men’s quarters and a barn, as well as significant trees.
 The development plan was adopted in 2017 subject to certain modifications.

 To keep the entrances of the Port Mandurah canals open it has always been recognised that some degree of dredging would be required and that is why we have a reserve account within the SAR structure to pay for periodic dredging and annual surveys of accretion.

 Since the agreement that was made in the 1990s, there have been significant changes in the estuary circulation patterns and sediment sources, e.g. the Dawesville Channel, the regrowth of Fairbridge Bank, and issues with sand bypassing at the Northern Entrance.
 These have altered the rate of siltation of the entrances which were originally estimated to require dredging every 5 years.